mCrozzoli/PipeOrgan_wifi_controller/README.md

 # PipeOrgan_wifi_controller

 First version of a wifi pipe organ controller! try it out &lt;3
- ---DETECT SERIAL PORT--- was a solution implemented by: tfeldmann on StackOverflow.
-Thanks!!!

 ## Project: Pipe Organ WIFI Controller

 This project allows users to control the opening and closing of a solenoid valve which manages the airflow into a pipe organ.
 The system is comprised of a Python-based user interface (UI), an ESP32 connected via serial communication, and additional ESP32 devices that receive data through ESP-NOW (WiFi).

+psssst...  ---DETECT SERIAL PORT--- was a solution implemented by: tfeldmann on StackOverflow.
+Thanks!!!

 ### System Overview